 Because of this, it is up to us to determine where the itch is coming from and how best to handle it.

-Of course, if the itching isn’t severe then no further action is required.
+Of course, if the child scratching its head with its baby nails isn’t severe then no further action is required.
 But if you notice your baby scratching back of head and neck or baby scratching back of head and ears, you may need to take notice.

 Other common places for baby to scratch can be around the mouth, nose, eyes or other places of the body.

 Related Read: When Do Babies Stop Flailing Arms and Legs?

 Babies scratch themselves for a variety of reasons.
 Just like adults, these reasons can be due to underlying health issues or they can just be a part of your everyday human itch.